-The amount of time needed for processing a change of status can vary between three to five months.
+The amount of time needed for processing a change of status can vary between six to ten months.

 This process does not give you a new visa stamp.
 The next time you travel outside the U.S. you will need to visit a U.S. consulate or embassy to request a new visa stamp that reflects your changed status.